ProprioCS/Provia.Documents/Service Tickets.md

 - The day of the week.

-- The “fullness” meter for the day – the Scheduler can set this, and the Order Teams can see how full a given day is when they go to select a date for their job.
+- The "fullness" meter for the day – the Scheduler can set this, and the Order Teams can see how full a given day is when they go to select a date for their job.
 Note: we can support multiple fullness meters, in case the dealer wants to have multiple fullnesses for a day e.g. a day might be fairly open for Furniture, but very full for Walls, or Service or Moves, etc. By default there is only one.

 - A Location filter – This will contain all Warehouse/Operations Locations that the logged-in Scheduler has access to.
 If more than one, they can filter per location.
 They can also see all.

-- A Customer filter – this allows them to filter and see only the selected Customer’s jobs on screen temporarily.
+- A Customer filter – this allows them to filter and see only the selected Customer's jobs on screen temporarily.

 - A Salesperson filter – works the same way as Customer.